Nuclear Medicine

 What is Nuclear Medicine?

-Nuclear medicine is a branch of medical procedures that involves the use of radioactive and radiopharmaceutical substances to visualize and treat many diseases.
+Nuclear medicine is a branch of medical procedures involving radioactive and radiopharmaceutical substances to visualize and treat many diseases.
 Nuclear medicine specialists oversee imaging procedures performed by nuclear medicine technologists using advanced technological devices.
-A variety of imaging tests are performed using various imaging devices.
-These state-of-the-art devices are vital in diagnosing and treating diseases due to their ability to provide guidance.
-In particular, images taken by the nuclear medicine department are of great importance in the early diagnosis, staging, and treatment of cancer.

 The quality of these advanced technology devices used in the nuclear medicine unit is as important as the expertise and skills of the specialists and technicians who use them.
-Since the substances used are radioactive, experience and equipment are critical for both occupational and patient safety.
+Since radioactive substances are radioactive, experience and equipment are critical for occupational and patient safety.
 Additionally, obtaining good results contributes positively to the diagnostic and treatment processes.

-The nuclear medicine unit consists of nuclear medicine doctors who have received specialized training in nuclear medicine, as well as nuclear medicine technologists, nurses, and support staff.
+The nuclear medicine unit consists of nuclear medicine doctors who have received specialized training in nuclear medicine and nuclear medicine technologists, nurses, and support staff.

 What diseases does the Nuclear Medicine Unit look at?

-Nuclear medicine plays a vital role in the diagnosis and treatment of almost all branches of medicine within its own field.
-It provides extensive information about the functioning of organs through three-dimensional gamma cameras.
-Based on these images, the doctor who follows the patient in the relevant area creates a plan for the treatment or surgery.
+Nuclear medicine plays a vital role in diagnosing and treating almost all branches of medicine within its own field.
+It provides extensive information about organ functioning through three-dimensional gamma cameras.
+Based on these images, the doctor who follows the patient in the relevant area creates a treatment plan or surgery plan.
 A healthy and high-quality image is lifesaving.
-The Nuclear Medicine Unit plays an important role in the diagnosis and treatment of many diseases.
+The Nuclear Medicine Unit is vital in diagnosing and treating many diseases.

 • Endocrinology (such as goiter, salivary glands)